 - Feijoa and Banana Loaf is unique and tasty, perfect for feijoa season!
 The sharp and tangy feijoas make a great match with the sweetness from the bananas.

-If you make any of these plant-based soup recipes let me know how you get on in the comments below.
+If you make this spinach, blueberry, avocado and beet salad let me know how you get on in the comments below.
 You can also tag me #lovefoodnourish on Instagram – I love seeing your creations!
 Hope

 Coconut Banana Bread